renaissance-publishing/renaissance/content/chapters/21-races.md

       - Their settlements are often situated near rivers, and they farm and fish.
-      - Many of their settlements are still walled, owing to the continued risk of Shade Elf raids, even to the present day—and despite the heavy presence in the region of Commonwealth guards.
+      - Many of their settlements are still walled, owing to the continued risk of Shade Elf raids, even to the present day — and despite the heavy presence in the region of Commonwealth guards.

   - They are a traditional and somewhat insular people, and show little